cgiacomini/vagrant--kubernetes/examples/014-PrivateRegistry/InsecureRegistry.md

 ### Pulling the image

-Now we can delete our alpine image and tag from docker and try to pull it back this time from our local registry.
+Now we can delete our local alpine image and tag from docker and try to pull it back this time from our local registry.
 ```
 $ docker rmi alpine:latest
 Untagged: alpine:latest